TABLE OF CONTENT

 File Format Primary Use Key Settings

-SVG Web, digital Keep vector data, allow editing
+Web, digital Keep vector data, allow editing Editable vector paths, optimized for screens

-PDF Print, sharing Embed fonts, keep transparency intact
+Print, sharing Embed fonts, keep transparency intact Embed fonts, preserve transparency

 Each format should be configured carefully to maintain the logo's quality and usability.